kframework/X86-64-semantics/docs/meeting-minutes.md

 2. Tested the implementation.
   - A [testsuite] (../source/test/max-stack-height/) is incrementally created.
     - Added 25 test cases including all the demo testcases with which mcsema is tested.
+    - In node of cases, the value `Bottom` is reached.
     - [This example] (https://github.com/sdasgup3/binary-decompilation/blob/master/source/test/max-stack-height/test_24/cfg.png) shows one of the complex cfgs handled.